Braces Can Reliably Transform Your Smile

 Brackets are typically used on the facial surfaces of teeth and serve to hold wires in place.
 Molars or “back teeth” are typically banded to serve as anchors for the wire system.
 Metal bands surround the tooth on all sides and give orthodontists like Dr. Ghatri and Dr. Borderndorfer a means to attach other dental devices like wires, headgear, and elastics.

 Some people may think of braces as nothing but an inconvenience.
 Children may have a difficult time following the instructions and taking care of them, while teenagers or adults may feel self-conscious about how they look to their peers.

-Clear braces are like conventional metal braces but with clear bracket.
-These bracket are commonly made from clear materials such as ceramic and sapphire, making them less visible on your teeth than metal braces.
+Clear braces are like conventional metal braces but with a clear bracket.
+These brackets are commonly made from clear materials such as ceramic and sapphire, making them less visible on your teeth than metal braces.
 Some orthodontists even use tooth-colored wires to be even less noticeable.

 Clear braces use the same mechanism of pressure application as their metal counterparts, providing patients with an equally efficient orthodontic treatment.
 However, the fact that they are less visible alone makes them a more alluring option for adult patients and many teenagers who have cosmetic concerns.